 Airframe and Powerplant Technicians are primarily responsible for keeping aircrafts safe while flying and are certified by the Federal Aviation Administration (FAA).

 A graduate from Spartan College of Aeronautics and Technology is qualified to sit for the FAA A&P exam, and upon successful completion of the exam, is qualified for any entry-level Airframe and Powerplant position in the aviation industry.

 Students gain theoretical knowledge that covers:

 - Aviation regulations

 - Flight-control systems

 - Aircraft engines

-Using state of the art technology, Airframe & Powerplant Technicians diagnose, maintain, and repair aeronautical systems and engines.
-A technician’s range of work can vary from jets to propeller-driven airplanes to helicopters.
-Some find their niche by specializing in a specific area of the aircraft, such as the engine, electrical systems, or hydraulics.
+Using technology, in the Airframe & Powerplant training program you will learn to diagnose, maintain, and repair aeronautical systems and engines.
+The range of work can vary from jets to propeller-driven airplanes to helicopters.

-Powerplant Technicians have the authority to service and repair engines, as well as perform some work on propellers.
-Airframe Technicians have the authority to do any work on the plane, with the exception of working on instruments, powerplants, and propellers.
-Airframe and Powerplant Technicians have the authority to work on every part of the aircraft, with the exception of instruments.
+Powerplant training can help you learn to service and repair engines, as well as perform some work on propellers.
+Airframe training can teach you the skills to do any work on the plane, with the exception of working on instruments, powerplants, and propellers.
+Airframe & Powerplant training teaches students how to work on every part of the aircraft.

 Airframe & Powerplant – Students Gain Theoretical Knowledge That Covers: